heygent/embanalysis/thesis/src/01-intro.md

 ## The inductive bias of Tokenization

-Modern LLMs are built on the Transformer architecture [@vaswani2023], which operates by converting input text into sequences of discrete tokens that are then mapped to high-dimensional vector representations.
-This initial tokenization step creates an inductive bias that shapes how the model processes information [@ali2024; @singh2024], with significant implications for the application of numerical data to arithmetical tasks.
+Modern LLMs are mostly autoregressive models built on the Transformer architecture [@vaswani2023].
+Transformers are a deep learning architecture based on attention, a mechanism that relates words in different positions in a sentence by computing weighted relationships between all input tokens, allowing the model to capture long-range dependencies and contextual relationships that sequential models like RNNs struggle with.
+The first step in most Transformer models is tokenization, which operates by converting input text into sequences of discrete tokens that are then mapped to high-dimensional vector representations.
+This initial step creates an inductive bias that shapes how the model processes information [@ali2024; @singh2024], with significant implications for the application of numerical data to arithmetical tasks.

-The most used algorithm for tokenization is currently Byte-Pair Encoding, which, given a fixed vocabulary size, starts with individual characters and iteratively merges the most frequently occurring pairs of adjacent tokens until the vocabulary limit is reached.
+The most used algorithm for tokenization is currently Byte-Pair Encoding [@radford2019], which, given a fixed vocabulary size, starts with individual characters and iteratively merges the most frequently occurring pairs of adjacent tokens until the vocabulary limit is reached.
 This process naturally creates longer tokens for common substrings that appear frequently in the training data.
 For numbers, this means that frequently occurring numerical patterns like "100", "2020", or "999" might become single tokens, while less common numbers get broken into smaller pieces.
 The result is an idiosyncratic and unpredictable tokenization scheme where similar numbers can be tokenized completely differently based purely on their frequency in the training corpus.
 While GPT-2 used to have a purely BPE tokenizer, the successive iteration of GPT and generally more recent models either tokenize digits separately (so as $'1234' \rightarrow [1, 2, 3, 4]$), or